Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 Luapula and Northern need drainage infrastructure and raised bed systems.
 Their negative rainfall-yield correlation (-0.476 and -0.298 respectively) indicates excess moisture is a greater constraint than drought.

 **3. October planting window**
-October rainfall has declined significantly in four provinces:
+October rainfall has declined significantly in three provinces (linear trend):
-- Copperbelt: -33% (p=0.037)
-- Northern: -37% (p=0.015)
+- Muchinga: -0.46 mm/year (p=0.003)
-- Lusaka: -31% (p=0.036)
+- Lusaka: -0.35 mm/year (p=0.020)
-- Southern: -26% (p=0.010)
+- Southern: -0.28 mm/year (p=0.044)

+Southern also shows significant period decline (-25%, p=0.018).
 Farmers in these provinces need guidance on shifting planting windows, using drought-tolerant varieties, or considering supplemental irrigation.

 **4. October unpredictability**
-Eastern (CV 111.6%), Northern (109.9%), Lusaka (103.5%), and North-Western (103.5%) have highly unpredictable October rainfall.
+Eastern (CV 74.8%), Northern (76.6%), and Lusaka (74.0%) have highly unpredictable October rainfall.
+Eastern experiences low October rain in 71% of years.
 Planting decisions based on October rain alone are high-risk in these provinces.

 **5. Efficiency gap**
 Lusaka (0.289) is 3x more efficient than Western (0.093).
 Knowledge transfer from high-efficiency to low-efficiency provinces should focus on soil management and farming practices, not rainfall-dependent strategies.